csev/dj4e/assn/paw_install.md

     from django.core.wsgi import get_wsgi_application
     from django.contrib.staticfiles.handlers import StaticFilesHandler
     application = StaticFilesHandler(get_wsgi_application())

+Do not edit the file `django_projects/mysite/wsgi.py` file - leave that file alone.

 You need to edit the file `~/django_projects/mytestsite/mytestsite/settings.py` and change the allowed hosts line (around line 28) to be: